Harry Warner: Business career in films

 In 1903, Harry's brothers, Abe and Sam, began to exhibit The Great Train Robbery at carnivals across Ohio and Pennsylvania.
 In 1905, Harry sold his bicycle shop and joined his brothers in their fledgling film business.
 With the money Harry made from selling the bicycle shop, the three brothers were able to purchase a building in New Castle, Pennsylvania.
-They would use this building to establish their first theater, the Cascade.
+They used the building to establish their first theater, the Cascade.
 The Cascade was so successful that the brothers were able to purchase a second theater in New Castle.
-This makeshift theatre, called the Bijou, was furnished with chairs borrowed from a local undertaker.
+The makeshift theatre, called the Bijou, was furnished with chairs borrowed from a local undertaker.

 In 1907, the Warners expanded the business further and purchased fifteen theaters in Pennsylvania.
-Harry, Sam, and Albert then formed a new film exchange company, The Duquesne Amusement Supply Company, and rented an office in the Bakewell building in downtown Pittsburgh.
+Harry, Sam, and Albert formed a new film exchange company, The Duquesne Amusement Supply Company, and rented an office in the Bakewell building in downtown Pittsburgh.
 Harry sent Sam to New York to purchase, and ship, films for their Pittsburgh exchange company, while he and Albert remained in Pittsburgh to run the business.
 In 1909, the brothers sold the Cascade Theater and established a second film exchange company in Norfolk, Virginia.
 Harry agreed to let younger brother Jack be a part of the company, sending him to Norfolk to serve as Sam's assistant.
 A serious problem threatened the Warners' film company with the advent of Thomas Edison's Motion Picture Patents Company (also known as the Edison Trust), which charged distributors exorbitant fees.
 In 1910, the Warners sold the family business to the General Film Company for "$10,000 in cash, $12,000 in preferred stock, and payments over a four-year period for a total of $52,000".